Tail-adaptive Bayesian shrinkage: Introduction

 In most real data applications, the sparsity level $s$ (\ref{eq:sparsity_level_gene_expression_data}) is an unknown quantity because the truth of the $\bm{\beta}$ is unknown.

-Statisticians have devised a number of penalized regression techniques for estimating $\bm{\beta}$ under the sparsity assumption \citep{hastie2015statistical}.
-From a Bayesian point view, sparsity favoring mixture priors with separate control on the signal and noise coefficients have been proposed \citep{mitchell1988bayesian,george1995stochastic,johnson2010use,yang2016computational}.
-Although they often lead to attractive theoretical properties \citep{castillo2012needles,castillo2015bayesian}, computational issues and considerations that many of the $\beta_j$'s may be small but not exactly zero has led to a rich variety of continuous shrinkage priors \citep{park2008bayesian,tipping2001sparse,griffin2010inference,carvalho2010horseshoe,carvalho2009handling}, which can be unified through a global-local scale mixture representation \cite{polson2010shrink}.
-Among the continuous shrinkage priors, the Horseshoe \citep{carvalho2010horseshoe,carvalho2009handling} is possibly the most visible and acclaimed method.
-It is important to point out that the posterior obtained using Horseshoe has remarkable finite sample performance and enjoys several optimal theoretical properties \cite{van2014Horseshoe,van2016many,van2017adaptive,van2017uncertainty} when the underlying sparsity level $s$ (\ref{eq:sparsity_level_gene_expression_data}) is very small, so-called an ultra sparse regime.
+Much has been written and published on the penalized regression techniques for estimating $\bm{\beta}$ under the assumption of sparsity \citep{hastie2015statistical}.
+From a Bayesian perspective, sparsity-favoring mixture priors with separate control over the signal and noise coefficients have been proposed \citep{mitchell1988bayesian,george1995stochastic,johnson2010use,yang2016computational}.
+Although these priors often exhibit attractive theoretical properties \citep{castillo2012needles,castillo2015bayesian}, computational challenges and the consideration that many of the $\beta_j$'s may be small but not exactly zero have led to the development of a wide variety of continuous shrinkage priors \citep{park2008bayesian,tipping2001sparse,griffin2010inference,carvalho2010horseshoe,carvalho2009handling}, which can be unified through a global-local scale mixture representation \citep{polson2010shrink}.
+Among the continuous shrinkage priors, the horseshoe prior \citep{carvalho2010horseshoe,carvalho2009handling}, or simply the Horseshoe, is arguably one of the most acclaimed methods.
+It is important to note that the posterior obtained using the Horseshoe exhibits nice finite sample performance and possesses several optimal theoretical properties when the underlying sparsity level is very small, in the so-called ultra-sparse regime \citep{van2016many,van2017adaptive,van2017uncertainty}.

-In practical application of the regression problem (\ref{eq:sparse_high_dim_linear_regression}), it is often necessary to consider and allow a moderately sparse regime where the sparsity level $s$ (\ref{eq:sparsity_level_gene_expression_data}) is not too small, deviating from an ultra sparse regime, as exemplified in Section \ref{sec:A recent trend in high-throughput gene expression analysis}.
-In this article, we empirically showed that under a moderately sparse regime, the results of the posterior inference via the Horseshoe (and some of its variants) can be nullified; the posterior mean of the $\bm{\beta}$, the Horseshoe estimator, may end up being approximately the null-vector, $\widehat{\bm{\beta}} \approx \textbf{0}$.
-We refer to this undesirable phenomenon as a ``collapsing behaviour", typically caused by an underestimation of a global-scale parameter; a similar phenomenon is also observed by \cite{bai2018beta}.